Pinball FX (2007 video game): Reception

 Pinball FX received mixed reviews from critics.
 On the aggregate sites GameRankings and Metacritic, it holds a score of 70.56% and 69/100, respectively.
 The game was a commercial success, selling over 362,000 copies as of July 28, 2010.
-Eurogamer's Dan Whitehead described the game as "a fantastic virtual pinball engine", comparing it to Pinball Dreams.
+Eurogamers Dan Whitehead described the game as "a fantastic virtual pinball engine", comparing it to Pinball Dreams.
 PinballAddicts praised the cost-to-value ratio, stating "at around US$10 you really can't go wrong."
-GameZone's reviewer stated Pinball FX was "a visual treat and a solid challenge."
+GameZones reviewer stated Pinball FX was "a visual treat and a solid challenge."

-GameSpot's Jeff Gerstmann praised the addition of online multiplayer, stating that it "has some neat ideas that keep things interesting a bit longer."
-Eurogamer's Dan Whitehead was more critical, stating use of the Xbox Live Vision camera was "an oddly remote and distant way of playing."
-GameZone's reviewer disagreed, noting that use of the camera set the game apart from other titles.
+GameSpots Jeff Gerstmann praised the addition of online multiplayer, stating that it "has some neat ideas that keep things interesting a bit longer."
+Eurogamers Dan Whitehead was more critical, stating use of the Xbox Live Vision camera was "an oddly remote and distant way of playing."
+GameZones reviewer disagreed, noting that use of the camera set the game apart from other titles.
 The reviewer further praised the game's sound effects, saying that they "carried the game forward."